hellomada/RayField-Systems-Internship-Task-week-2-4/feature_plan.md

-Dataset Context
-The dataset contains solar plant generation data recorded at intervals with key power outputs (DC and AC), daily yield, and cumulative total yield.

-Key Metrics / Features for AI/ML
+Key Metrics / Features
-Feature Name	Description	Use Case / Benefits
-Rolling 7-day Average DAILY_YIELD	Average daily energy yield over the previous 7 days per plant.
-Smooths short-term fluctuations; improves daily output forecasting accuracy.
+Rolling 7-day Average DAILY_YIELD

+Calculates the average daily energy yield over the past 7 days for each plant.

+Helps smooth short-term fluctuations and improves accuracy in forecasting daily output.

-Hourly % Change in AC_POWER	Percent change of AC power output compared to the previous hour or time interval.
-Detects rapid drops/spikes indicating faults or shading events; useful for anomaly detection.
+Hourly Percentage Change in AC_POWER

+Measures the percent change in AC power output compared to the previous hour (or closest time interval).

+Useful for detecting sudden drops or spikes that may indicate faults, shading, or other anomalies.

-Time Since Last Peak AC_POWER	Time elapsed since the last recorded peak AC power output for each plant.
-Helps identify patterns in peak production and predict performance cycles.
+Time Since Last Peak AC_POWER

+Tracks the elapsed time since the last recorded peak AC power output for each plant.

+Assists in identifying production cycles and predicting upcoming peaks or performance drops.

-DC to AC Power Ratio (Efficiency)	Ratio of AC_POWER to DC_POWER, measuring inverter efficiency per time point.
-Monitors inverter health; decreases can flag inefficiencies or failures.
+DC to AC Power Ratio (Efficiency)

+The ratio of AC_POWER to DC_POWER at each time point, representing inverter efficiency.

+Declines in this ratio can signal inverter malfunctions or efficiency losses needing maintenance.

-Daily Total Yield Difference	Difference in DAILY_YIELD compared to the previous day per plant.
-Detects sudden changes in daily output, useful for automated alerts on underperformance.
+Daily Total Yield Difference

+The difference in DAILY_YIELD compared to the previous day for each plant.

+Helps automatically flag unexpected performance changes or potential issues.

-Cumulative Yield Growth Rate	Daily percentage increase in TOTAL_YIELD per plant.
-Tracks long-term performance trends and degradation over time.
+Cumulative Yield Growth Rate

+The daily percentage increase in TOTAL_YIELD per plant.

+Useful for monitoring long-term performance trends and degradation over time.

-Time-based Features (Hour, Day of Week)	Extracted from DATE_TIME to capture cyclical production patterns linked to sunlight and weather.
-Enhances forecasting by incorporating time-dependent variability in production.
+Time-based Features (Hour of Day, Day of Week)

+Extracted from the DATE_TIME column to capture daily and weekly production patterns.

+Supports models in accounting for cyclic variations caused by sunlight, weather, and operational schedules.

-How These Features Help Automate Workflows
+How These Features Support Automation
-Forecasting: Rolling averages and time-based features allow regression and time series models to predict plant output more accurately.

-Anomaly Detection: Sudden percentage changes in AC power and shifts in efficiency ratios trigger alerts for maintenance teams to inspect possible issues.

-Performance Monitoring: Tracking efficiency ratios and cumulative yield growth aids asset managers in identifying when equipment degrades or needs service.

-Reporting: Daily yield differences and peak timing help create automated performance summaries and operational reports.

-Next Steps
-Implement calculations of these features in your data cleaning and preprocessing notebooks.

-Visualize these features to validate their behavior and impact.

-Use these engineered features as inputs in the AI/ML models planned for Weeks 3–5.
+Improve forecasting models by incorporating smoothed averages and time cycles.

+Enable anomaly detection by identifying sudden output changes and efficiency drops.

+Aid performance monitoring for proactive maintenance scheduling.

+Facilitate automated reporting through metrics highlighting operational status and trends.